karimarttila/ml-exercises/pycharm-instructions.md

 [PyCharm](https://www.jetbrains.com/pycharm/) is my favorite Python IDE.
 I occasionally use also [Emacs](https://www.gnu.org/software/emacs/) as a jack-of-all-trades editor when I want quickly to create a short Python script or fix some issue.
 But PyCharm is superior for anything else than occasional quick Python coding.
 PyCharm provides excellent editor and running environment (and debugger).
 So, I strongly recommend PyCharm for Python coding.

+## Prerequisites

+You have to create the python virtual environment first, see instructions [virtual-env-instructions.md](virtual-env-instructions.md) .

 ## Quick PyCharm Instructions

 These are quick PyCharm instructions to be used with my ML exercises for Python.